ngrx/platform/projects/ngrx.io/content/guide/store/selectors.md

 <div class="alert is-important">

-If you're using a [Feature Creator](guide/store/feature-creators), the top level selector is generated automatically (as well as child selectors for each feature state property), so you don't need to use `createFeatureSelector`.
+Using a [Feature Creator](guide/store/feature-creators) generates the top-level selector and child selectors for each feature state property.

 </div>